 NBB has two classes of Voting Memberships (Voting):

-NBB has three classes of Non-Voting/Associate Memberships (Non-Voting):
+NBB has two classes of Non-Voting/Associate Memberships (Non-Voting):

 - An Organization